mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 Greenplum Database supports the Runaway detector, which automatically terminates queries based on the amount of memory used by the query.
 For resource group-managed queries, Greenplum Database terminates a running query based on the amount of memory used by the query.
 The relevant configuration parameters are:

-- `gp_vmem_protect_limit` sets the amount of memory that all `postgres` processes of the active segment instance can consume.
+- [gp_vmem_protect_limit](../ref_guide/config_params/guc-list.html#gp_vmem_protect_limit) sets the amount of memory that all `postgres` processes of the active segment instance can consume.
 If a query causes this limit to be exceeded, no memory will be allocated and the query will fail.

-- `runaway_detector_activation_percent`.
-When resource groups are enabled, if the used memory exceeds the specified value `gp_vmem_protect_limit` * `runaway_detector_activation_percent` , Greenplum Database terminates queries based on memory usage, selecting queries from the queries managed by user resource groups (excluding those in the `system_group` resource group).
+- [runaway_detector_activation_percent](../ref_guide/config_params/guc-list.html#runaway_detector_activation_percent).
+When resource groups are enabled, if the used memory exceeds the specified value `gp_vmem_protect_limit` * `runaway_detector_activation_percent`, Greenplum Database terminates queries based on memory usage, selecting queries from the queries managed by user resource groups (excluding those in the `system_group` resource group).
 Greenplum Database starts with the query that consumes the largest amount of memory.
 The query will terminate until the percentage of memory used falls below the specified percentage.

 ## <a id="topic17"></a>Assigning a Resource Group to a Role

-When you create a resource group with the default `MEMORY_AUDITOR` `vmtracker`, the group is available for assignment to one or more roles \(users\).
 You assign a resource group to a database role using the `RESOURCE GROUP` clause of the [CREATE ROLE](../ref_guide/sql_commands/CREATE_ROLE.html) or [ALTER ROLE](../ref_guide/sql_commands/ALTER_ROLE.html) commands.
 If you do not specify a resource group for a role, the role is assigned the default group for the role's capability. `SUPERUSER` roles are assigned the `admin_group`, non-admin roles are assigned the group named `default_group`.

 Use the `ALTER ROLE` or `CREATE ROLE` commands to assign a resource group to a role.
 For example: